paulopinheiro1234/hadatac/README.md

 ## What is it on this repository?

-* hadatac.console: Web applcation
+* hadatac.console: Web application
-* hadatac.solr-hadatac: Solr collections for data and metadata
+* hadatac.solr: Solr collections for data and metadata